Introduction to Gold Prospecting in Arizona

 - Best season: Winter and early spring

 Pro Tip: Check out the First Water Creek area—it’s been known to produce color and is accessible via a moderate hiking trail.
+Pack light with a compact pan, small shovel, and a snuffer bottle kit so you’re not overloaded on the trail.

 13. Pinto Creek, Globe/Miami Area